 Here, let me tell you about my thoughts on this talk.

 #1.
 First of all, this was the first time we were invited to a talk.
 I was jittery with excitement.
-I was proud to see Hali answering during panel discussion and networking with other people in the related industry (as well as relieved that I didn’t have to do any of those).
+I was proud to see Hali answering during panel discussion and networking with other people in the related industry (and relieved that I wasn’t the one on stage).

 So here I’m going to discuss the things I would’ve wanted to say but weren’t able to.
 It’s time for Q&A on voluntourism!